This is a review of the online course UX Basics by Lis Hubert, an introduction to the fundamentals of user experience.

 - It is a holistic introduction suitable for UX beginners, but isn’t an in-depth how-to around UX tools or specific practices.

 Overall, UX Basics is a terrific overview of UX.
-I enjoyed this course very much and came away from it with a much clearer idea of what UX really is as well as its context in organisations.
+I enjoyed this course very much and came away from it with an even more articulate understanding of UX as well as its context in organisations.
 As I found Lis to be so engaging, I didn’t mind the bulk of the course being her talking behind a desk.
 There was a decent enough mix of professionally constructed slides and quizzes to break up the content.

 The course doesn’t delve deeply into the finer points of user experience, or the tools used (and it doesn’t pretend to be) but it does give a robust overview of the UX field.